 The company has been able to use its large free cash flow to invest heavily in the future (R&D and acquisitions) as well as buy back significant amounts of its own stock.

 IBM’s old mainframe business is in a long term decline.
 Over the last 10 years the company’s Revenue growth is negative, Cash Flow from Operations (CFO) is barely positive, and Earnings Per Share (EPS) are only positive because they bought back so many shares.

 Innovation and new products are a tradition at IBM.
 The company consistently tops the annual list of U.S. patent beneficiaries.

 IBM’s long term customer relationships, stellar reputation for products and services, and ability to manage complex systems allow the company to gravitate to higher margin and higher value relationships.

-The data and analytics businesses face fierce competition from small enterprises and large companies such as Amazon, Oracle, Cisco, and Intel.
+The data and analytics businesses face fierce competition from small enterprises and large companies such as Amazon, Oracle, Cisco, Microsoft, and Intel.

 Dividend Value Builder Newsletter Membership (24 Issues) - $129/Yr.